 Chapter 3 focuses on the balance sheet, the manner in which the assets, liabilities and equity are presented, and the uses of this information.

-The narrated PowerPoint lecture for this chapter has been broken into two parts.
-Part 1 focuses on the actual statement and how it is prepared.
+Narrated PowerPoint Lectures: The lecture for this chapter has been broken into two parts.
+Part 1 focuses on the actual balance sheet and how it is prepared.
 Part 2 looks at financial disclosures which are integral to understanding the balance sheet information.
-The narrated PowerPoint lectures and solutions to selected exercises and problems can be found here.
-This content can be viewed on both a computer and an IOS/Android device.

 - Part 1 lecture (14:26 minutes) – PowerPoint Handout

 - Part 2 lecture (13:18 minutes) – PowerPoint Handout

 Narrated Solutions to Suggested End of Chapter Exercises and Problems

 - Exercise 3-1 (5:06 minutes) – PowerPoint Handout